Superfuzz Bigmuff

-Superfuzz Bigmuff is the debut EP and first major release by the Seattle grunge band Mudhoney.
-It was released on October 20, 1988 through record label Sub Pop.
+Superfuzz Bigmuff is the debut album and first major release by the Seattle grunge band Mudhoney.
+It was released in October 1988, through record label Sub Pop.
 The album was later re-released in 1990 in the form of Superfuzz Bigmuff Plus Early Singles.

-Album information
+Background and writing

 The album was named after two of the band's favorite guitar effects pedals: the Univox Super-Fuzz and the Electro-Harmonix Big Muff, which helped to provide the band's signature "dirty" sound.

 The cover artwork is a photograph of frontman Mark Arm (left) and guitarist Steve Turner (right) performing live by photographer Charles Peterson.
 Other artwork on the album includes more photos of the band performing and them posing topless.

-Song information
+Guitarist Turner also considered it to be Mudhoney's first official studio album, despite it being an EP initially.

+During the writing process, some of the songs were named after a band that inspired it or whose material the song resembled.
+For instance, "No One Has" was originally called "The Wipers Song."
+As Turner put it, "all these songs came together so quickly, there wasn't a whole lot of thought, but usually in my mind, I always try to think of something that I think it sounds like...
+Like, you know, 'What are we accidentally ripping off?' if you will.
+And sometimes it's like, 'Great, we're ripping it off.
+Cool.'"

+The band approached "In 'n' Out of Grace" as a direct homage to Blue Cheer's debut studio album Vincebus Eruptum, even including a "bass and drum break" and "dual out of tune guitar solo" inspired by the album.

-"In 'n' Out of Grace" opens with a sample of the eulogy from Peter Fonda's character in the 1966 movie The Wild Angels, saying "We wanna be free to do what we wanna do…"; the same sample was later used on Primal Scream's song "Loaded".
+"In 'n' Out of Grace" opens with a sample of the eulogy from Peter Fonda's character in the 1966 movie The Wild Angels, saying "We wanna be free to do what we wanna do…"; a similar sample was later used on Primal Scream's song "Loaded", and also a refraining soundbite and quote in the 2013 film The World's End.